MSRConnections/Azure-training-course/Content/Batch/Azure Batch HOL.md

 <a name="Overview"></a>
 ## Overview

-[**Azure Batch**](https://azure.microsoft.com/en-us/services/batch/) is a service that enables you to run batch processes on high-performance compute (HPC) clusters composed of Azure virtual machines (VMs).
-Batch processes are ideal for handling compute-intensive tasks such as rendering videos and performing large-scale financial risk analyses that can run unattended.
-Azure Batch uses [VM scale sets](https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-overview) to scale up and down as needed to ensure that adequate compute resources are available to handle the workload, while preventing you from paying for resources that you don't need.
+[**Azure Batch**](https://azure.microsoft.com/en-us/services/batch/) is a service that enables you to run batch processes on high-performance computing (HPC) clusters composed of Azure virtual machines (VMs).
+Batch processes are ideal for handling computationally intensive tasks that can run unattended such as photorealistic rendering and computational fluid dynamics.
+Azure Batch uses [VM scale sets](https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-overview) to scale up and down and to prevent you from paying for VMs that aren't being used.
+It also supports autoscaling, which, if enabled, allows Batch to scale up as needed to handle massively complex workloads.

-Azure Batch services are oriented around three major components: **storage**, **pools**, and **jobs**. **Storage** is implemented through Azure Storage, and is where data input and output are stored. **Pools** are composed of compute nodes.
-Each pool has one or more VMs, and each VM has one or more CPUs. **Jobs** contain the scripts that process the information in storage and write the results back out to storage.
-Jobs themselves are composed of one or more **tasks**.
+Azure Batch involves three important concepts: **storage**, **pools**, and **jobs**.
+Storage is implemented through Azure Storage, and is where data input and output are stored.
+Pools are composed of compute nodes.
+Each pool has one or more VMs, and each VM has one or more CPUs.
+Jobs contain the scripts that process the information in storage and write the results back out to storage.
+Jobs themselves are composed of one or more tasks.
 Tasks can be run one at a time or in parallel.

 **[Batch Shipyard](https://github.com/Azure/batch-shipyard)** is an open-source toolkit that allows Dockerized workloads to be deployed to Azure Batch compute pools.
 The workflow for using Batch Shipyard with Azure Batch is pictured below.
-You begin by using Batch Shipyard to create a pool and uploading input files to storage.
-Then you use Batch Shipyard to create and run a job, which uses tasks to read data from storage, process it, and write the results back to storage.
+After creating a Batch account and configuring Batch Shipyard to use it, you upload input files to storage and use Batch Shipyard to create Batch pools.
+Then you use Batch Shipyard to create and run jobs against those pools.
+The jobs themselves use tasks to read data from storage, process it, and write the results back to storage.

 ![Batch Shipyard](Images/batch-shipyard.png)